-If you’ve tried selling a concrete house through an estate agent, you might have found that sales fall through due to mortgage companies not being prepared to lend on the property.
+If you’ve tried selling your concrete construction house through an estate agent, you might have found that sales fall through due to mortgage companies not being prepared to lend on the property.
 These types of houses are sometimes called Cornish houses.

 In this article in how to sell a concreate house we look at: